esciencecenter-digital-skills/lesson-model-coupling/episodes/02-theory.md

 Release.
 O_I on the first SEL is connected to F_INIT on the second, this is Call.
 O_F on the second SEL is connected to S on the first, this is Release.'}

-These three cases demonstrate the four *Coupling Templates* defined by the MMSF.
+The three cases above demonstrate the four *Coupling Templates* defined by the MMSF.
 The first one, $O_f$ to $f_{init}$, is called *dispatch*.
 The second one,
 $O_i$ to $S$ is called *interact*, and usually comes in pairs.
 The third one and the fourth one usually go together, as the combination *call* ($O_i$ to